Thousands of Hong Kong civil servants rally, wave of protests planned

 HONG KONG (Reuters) - Thousands of Hong Kong civil servants rallied on Friday night to support protesters and urge authorities to rebuild confidence in the government as escalating protests rock the Asian financial hub.

 The rally is the first time government employees have promoted a demonstration in Hong Kong.
-The civil servants assembled peacefully with protesters in the heart of the business district, many in black masks to hide their identity.
+Hordes of civil servants assembled peacefully with protesters in the heart of the business district, many in black masks to hide their identity.

+Chanting in Chinese: “Civil servants, add oil!” in words of encouragement for the movement, crowds spilled onto major roads, closing them down and halting traffic in the heart of the city’s business district.

 “I think the government should respond to the demands, instead of pushing the police to the frontline as a shield,” said Kathy Yip, a 26-year-old government worker.